namor5772/WeatherStation/RaspberryPI/README.md

 ## Setup Dataplicity:

-Dataplicity is necessary so that the web server residing on the Raspberry Pi will be accessible from anywhere in the world with an arbitrary modern browser
-To enable the Raspberry Pi to be a node in my IOT.
+Dataplicity is necessary so that the web server residing on the Raspberry Pi will be accessible from anywhere in the world with an arbitrary modern browser.
+This enables the Raspberry Pi to be a node in my IOT.
 Dataplicity is a sort of VPN service.

 On an arbitrary PC (eg. Win10) with an arbitrary browser open https://www.dataplicity.com and if not already done so setup account.
 You will need: